silviamargarit/nsaa/README.md

 }))
 ```

-Now we can define our endpoint for the Radius log in:
+Now we can define our endpoint for the Radius login:
 ```javascript
 app.get('/login_radius', (req, res) => {
     res.sendFile('login_radius.html', {root: __dirname})